voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--storage--director"></a>`bareos::storage::director`

-Specifies the name of the director which is permitted to use the services of the storage daemon.
-The director name and password must match the corresponding values in the director's configuration file.
+The Director resource specifies the Name of the Director which is permitted to use the services of the Storage Daemon.
+There may be multiple Director resources.
+The Director Name and Password must match the corresponding values in the Director's configuration file.

 #### Parameters